palinka/time_at_enklave/README.md

 # Time at Enklave

-Enklave is the co-working space where I am refreshing and modernizing my C++ knowledge.
-For every check-in and check-out at Enklave I receive an automated e-mail reflecting my presence.
+Enklave is the co-working space where I am working on refreshing and modernizing my C++ knowledge.
+For every check-in and check-out at Enklave I receive an automated email which confirms my presence.

 This C++ example project computes the time I spent in the co-working space.
-For that it scans a local folder containing the exported mails, filters out the relevant ones and computes the total time.
+It scans a local folder containing the exported emails, filters out the relevant ones and computes the total time spent in Enklave.

 ## Compile and run